- Extremely durable, resisting bending even under heavy force.

 Y-Stakes – Y-stakes are nearly identical to v-stakes, just with the addition of another piece of flattened material at the bend.
 This gives them even more surface area but does add a little bit to the weight.

 Nail Stakes – It doesn’t get much more basic than nail stakes.
-They’re long nail shaped stakes that pound straight into the ground.
+They’re long nail shaped stakes that pound straight into the hard soil.
 They work best with tents that have metal eyes to pound them through.

 Most nail stakes have an attached cord or strap to make it easier to pull them out of the ground.